BonsaiDen/JavaScript-Garden/doc/timeouts.md

     bar();

-Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get executed in the global scope and will therefore not use the local `foo` of `bar`.
+Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get executed in the global scope; thus, it will not use the local variable `foo` from the scope of `bar`.

 It is further recommended to **not** use a string to pass arguments to the function that will get called.